uciccnl/lab/_members/100_melisa.md

 github:
 orcid:
 description: "
-My name is Melisa Azimihashemi, I am in my 4th year as a cognitive science major.
-My research interests are primarly focused on the brain and how the it works.
-I am intrigued by the different factors that can influence our memory and decision making process.
-I am also interested in the development of the brain and how it ages over time.
+Melisa Azimihashemi graduated UCI with a degree in Cognitive Science.
+Her research interests are primarly focused on the brain and how the it works.
+She is intrigued by the different factors that can influence our memory and decision making process.
+She is also interested in the development of the brain and how it ages over time.
 "
 ---